Rhetos/AspNetFormsAuthImpersonation/Readme.md

 ### StopImpersonating

-The user stays logged in, but the impersionation of deactivated.
+The user stays logged in, but the impersonation of deactivated.

-As an alternative to calling this method, the impersionation will be automatically deactivated if a user logs out (see [authentication service](https://github.com/Rhetos/Rhetos/tree/master/AspNetFormsAuth) `Logout` method), or the login session expires.
+As an alternative to calling this method, the impersonation will be automatically deactivated if a user logs out (see [authentication service](https://github.com/Rhetos/Rhetos/tree/master/AspNetFormsAuth) `Logout` method), or the login session expires.

 * No request data is needed.
 Response is empty.

 ## Implementing web GUI